slawekzachcial/aws-athena-saml/README.md

 marker in the template file - see [AWS Resources](#aws-resources) for details.

 `AthenaReadOnlyIdPRole` - is the IAM role that is attached to our identity provider.
-Users signin-in with our SimpleSAMLphp get this role.
+Users signin-in with our SimpleSAMLphp assume this role.
 The role also contains permissions that the user has - in our case possibility to query Athena database.

 Our role's `AssumeRolePolicyDocument` has condition specifying that incoming SAML response audience `SAML:aud` must be either `https://signin.aws.amazon.com/saml` or `http://localhost:7890/athena`.
 The first condition is satisfied when we do SAML sign-in to AWS Console as described in the [example above](#aws-console).
 The 2nd condition is true when [using JDBC driver](#jdbc).
 We will explain the details in the [JDBC Driver Trick](#jdbc-driver-trick) section below.

 > Noteworthy: Which user has which roles is defined in the SAML IdP.
 A user may
 > have more than one role.
-In that case, after successful sign-in in IdP, AWS
+In that case, after successful sign-in to IdP, AWS
 > shows an intermediate screen where user needs to select which role in AWS Console
 > she wants to assume.